clovermini/WPU-Net/README.md

     python segmentation/trainer.py --input="<path to your dataset>" --bs=24 --loss="<abw/cbw>" --epochs 500 --ml

 Pre-train parameters download:
-For wpunet segmentation, you can download at [Baidu Pan](https://pan.baidu.com/s/1_xCiSQe0tXhDP0cMnUPp5A) (The key is 'ttah') or [Google Drive](https://drive.google.com/file/d/1Gc2j-DrJhX0E4fnvRItf95o0BXWQa-wr/view?usp=sharing), you should unzip it at './segmentation/'.
+For wpunet segmentation, you can download at [Baidu Pan](https://pan.baidu.com/s/1XK2BjceRN-BPmarA8la_zg) (The key is '5ask') or [Google Drive](https://drive.google.com/file/d/1Gc2j-DrJhX0E4fnvRItf95o0BXWQa-wr/view?usp=sharing), you should unzip it at './segmentation/'.

 ## Visualization